stevenvo/PulseSensor_Teensy3.2/README.md

 I'm using this [PulseSensor app](https://itunes.apple.com/us/app/pulse-sensor/id974284569?mt=12) for reading and calculating the BPM from the USB serial port from teensy board.

-This is the board layout:
+This is what the board layout looks like:

 ![screenshot](https://github.com/stevenvo/PulseSensor_Teensy3.2/raw/master/pics/IMG_0191_1.jpg)

+# Original README Content

 ## Pulse Sensor Arduino Code
 1. Blinks an LED to User's Live Heartbeat